z0ccc/extension-detector/README.md

 ### Fetching web accessible resources

-A webpage is able to succesfully fetch an installed extensions web accessible resource.
-If the fetch fails it suaually measn that the extension is nto installed
+A webpage can successfully fetch an installed extensions web accessible resource.
+If the fetch fails it usually means that the extension is not installed.

 ```
 fetch(`chrome-extension://okbilfbeogweaoehlefnkodbefgpgknn/test.png`)